Ubuntu 21.04 was released on April 22, 2021, and serves as the latest stable release of the world’s most popular open-source desktop operating system.

 In this post we rundown everything you need to know about Ubuntu 21.04., from its release date and how long it is supported for, to what changes it includes.

-Plus, there’s a link to download the recent Ubuntu 21.04 beta so you can try the release out yourself, ahead of its proper release later this month.
+Plus, we share a link to download Ubuntu 21.04 so that you can try the release out yourself.

 Ubuntu 21.04 ‘Hirsute Hippo’